nilx/megawave/libmw-x11/README.txt

-INSTRUCTIONS FOR COMPILING THE MEGAWAVE WDEVICE LIBRARY
+INSTRUCTIONS FOR COMPILING THE MEGAWAVE X11 LIBRARY

 See `../README.txt` for generic instructions.

 # basic

 * compile the library shared and static objects
-  The result is `./libmw-wdevice.so` and `./libmw-wdevice.a`.
+  The result is `./libmw-x11.so` and `./libmw-x11.a`.
     make lib
 * compile the library api header
-  The result is `./libmw-wdevice.h`.
+  The result is `./libmw-x11.h`.
     make api
 * cleanup the compilation headers, objects, ... make clean